awesome-os/universal-git/CONTRIBUTING.md

 # Tips

 The code is written in "plain" JavaScript and as a rule of thumb shouldn't require transpilation.
-(The glaring exception being browser's lack of support for bare imports.)

 ## New feature checklists :sparkles:️
 I'm honestly documenting these steps just so I don't forget them myself.